Art Stuff (And Sex Stuff)

 A lot of my pieces are about how capitalism digests sex work, and what it rejects.

 If I printed escort ads with the aesthetic of a tech startup or luxury skincare brand, would that make it acceptable?
-Would you feel differently if it were on a wall, in a museum, with a spotlight and a caption?
+If they were framed, lit, captioned, hanging on a museum wall, would they suddenly be acceptable?

 If yes — why?